 Our goal is to provide support to help students function at their best while studying at Queen's and we strive to ensure students receive the level of care they need, when they need it.
-We provide a strengths-based short-term mental health model of care which is geared towards resolving personal difficulties, dealing with crises and distressing situations.
+We provide a strengths-based short-term mental health model of care which is geared towards resolving personal difficulties, dealing with urgent and distressing situations.

 - We operate using a hybrid model to delivery more timely care.
 This means approximately half of appointments are pre-booked and the other half are same-day.
 Same-day appointments are booked on a first-come, first serve basis and can fill up quickly.
 We recognize this can be frustrating but on average students are able to access service within a few days of calling.

 - Students with very complex mental health concerns may be referred to community resources for additional care/support.
-We work closely with partners in the Kingston community to assist students who need specialized mental health services or longer-term support
+We work closely with partners in the Kingston community to assist students who need specialized mental health services or longer-term support.

 - We strive to be a safe and supportive space for LGBTQ2S+ students.
-All counselling staff undergo Positive Space and Rainbow Health training and we have a counsellor position specializing in support for LGBTQS+ students.
+All counselling staff undergo Positive Space and Rainbow Health training and we have a counsellor position specializing in support for LGBTQ2S+ students.

 - We strive to provide culturally sensitive counselling in all our sessions.
 All staff complete cultural competency and racial trauma trainings.
 Students can also request appointments with specific members of the team including our cross-cultural counsellor, cultural counsellor at Four Directions Indigenous Student Centre and a counsellor who works with Black-identified students.